JuliaPalacios/phylodyn/README.md

 7. [LocalGenealogies](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/LocalGenealogies.Rmd): A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
 Genealogies are assumed to be a realization of the Sequentially Markov Coalescent (SMC') model.
 The methodology is developed in [6]

-8. [KingmanTajimaCounting](https://github.com/JuliaPalacios/phylodyn/blob/master/vignettes/CountSimulatedCoalescentTrees.Rmd): An example.
+8. [KingmanTajimaCounting](https://github.com/JuliaPalacios/phylodyn/blob/master/vignettes/CountSimulatedCoalescentTrees.Rmd): An example under construction.
 The methodology is developed in [8]

 ## Datasets